-#1.
-It’s critical that the community understand the demand for the vaccine will far outpace the supply – at least for the foreseeable future.
-Wake County Public Health only finds out a few days in advance of a shipment how many doses – if any – it will receive each week, which makes planning challenging.
-The more doses we get from the state, the more shots we can get into the arms of our 50,000 healthcare workers and 133,000 seniors ages 65 and older.
+Wake County Public Health only finds out a few days in advance of a shipment how many doses it will receive each week, which makes planning challenging.
+The more doses we get from the state, the more shots we can get into the arms.
+Wake County has a population of more than 1.1 million people.

-#3.
 Wake County Public Health has worked diligently to make the vaccination process as easy and efficient as possible.
-But, when launching anything new, minor improvements may be needed after going live, and the county is about to move to a new request and appointment system in March.
+But, when launching anything new, improvements are needed and the county is about to move to a new request and appointment system in March.
 The process won't change, but we hope the experience will be more user friendly.